When I’m not spending time with family or volunteering in the community, my day-to-day work is usually focused within post-secondary education.

-In addition to teaching, I also guest lecture for various community groups.
+In addition to sessional teaching, I love to give talks for various community groups on anything from history to hiking.

 Academic Publications: